 You may have one or all these systems in your business.
 The challenge now is to find the relationships between the data in these systems and put this new knowledge to good use to grow your business.

 With the power of business analytics, you will be able to find the opportunities for growth that your competitors are missing.

 So, what can business analytics tools and techniques help you do with your data?

-Forecasting – Forecasting is a must-do technique for future growth.
-By collecting data over time, or using historic data, you can identify trends and patterns of your business and use these to predict future potential and events.
+- Forecasting – Forecasting is a must-do technique for future growth.
+By collecting data over time, or using historical data, you can identify trends and patterns of your business and use these to predict future potential and events.

 Business analytics tools are becoming easier to use and implement all the time.
 You no longer need to hire data scientists.
 The newest tools feature intuitive interfaces and helpful guidance so you too can use the power of analytics to drive your business.

 Most of these tools will require some investment, however there are some free business analytics tools and some paid tools have free versions.
 Using a free or trial version is a great way to get a feel for a product.

 Here are some of the most popular business analytics tools on the market today.

 Many small businesses like Clear Analytics because it is based on the power of Microsoft Excel, a tool that most businesses are already familiar with.
 Clear Analytics is a great choice for businesses concerned with compliance.